 Blogging is one of the most popular forms of self expression online.
 Blogging enables you to connect with other people over a range of different topics while still imparting knowledge, being informative and resourceful.
 You can literally talk about anything you want and be able to find an audience that will enjoy reading what you write.
-That being said, you have to choose the right blogging platform to be able to reach the right people – those who can relate to you and understand you.
+That being said, you have to choose the right blogging and hosting platform to be able to reach the right people – those who can relate to you and understand you.
 More importantly, you need to find a platform that you can work with on a daily/weekly basis without getting frustrated by the design, features (or lack thereof) etc. To help you make the right choice, here are 9 of the best blogging platforms:

 WordPress is the most popular choice among bloggers.
 It comes loaded with a ton of features and is relatively easy to use.
 It has 2 versions WordPress.com – which is a freemium service that has limited features and free sub domains – and WordPress.org – which is a paid service, that has no such limitations.
 The platform is perfect for beginners and bigger media publications who want to completely control the look and feel of their blog.
 WordPress comes with a variety of themes and plug-ins that you can install to customize it even more.
 If you choose to go for the paid version, it is necessary to have some basic technical knowledge about servers and HTML codes.